sturrent/azure-cli/aks-net-diagnostics-integration/progress/PHASE6-COMPLETION.md

 ## Conclusion

 Phase 6 integration testing has **successfully validated** the `az aks net-diagnostics` command across a comprehensive range of real-world scenarios.
-With **33+ tests executed**, **20 bugs identified and fixed**, and a **100% success rate**, the feature is ready for production use.
+With **33+ formal tests** plus **additional exploration testing**, **24 bugs identified and fixed**, and a **100% success rate**, the POC demonstrates the feature's viability and value.

 The discovery and resolution of Bug #20 (AKS-managed VNet UDR detection) represents a significant quality improvement, ensuring the tool works correctly for the most common AKS deployment pattern where users rely on Azure to create the VNet automatically.

+Additional bugs found during exploration (Bugs #21-24) demonstrate the value of real-world usage testing beyond formal test scenarios.
+These UX improvements enhance the user experience significantly, particularly for the probe testing feature.

-The testing methodology employed—using real Azure resources rather than mocks—has proven highly effective in uncovering edge cases and ensuring production readiness.
+The testing methodology employed—using real Azure resources rather than mocks—has proven highly effective in uncovering edge cases and ensuring the POC meets real-world requirements.
 The iterative fix-and-validate approach has resulted in a robust, well-documented feature that provides genuine value to AKS administrators.

 ---

 ## Sign-Off

 **Phase 6 Status:** ✅ **COMPLETE**
-**Recommendation:** **READY FOR MERGE**
-**Next Phase:** Production deployment and user feedback collection
+**Bugs Found:** 24 (20 during formal testing + 4 during exploration)
+**Bugs Fixed:** 24 (100% resolution rate)
+**Recommendation:** **PROCEED TO PHASE 7 (Documentation & Polish)**
+**Next Steps:** Final documentation review, prepare for handoff

 ---